OpenEvalProject/evals/manuscripts/elife-03496/v2/manuscript.md

 ## Results

-## A cysteine-less BiP strain is more sensitive to oxidative stress
+### A cysteine-less BiP strain is more sensitive to oxidative stress

 A search of ER-localized protein sequences for potentially redox-responsive amino acid(s) drew our attention to a cysteine residue highly conserved among BiP orthologs.
-This cysteine is localized within the ATP-binding pocket (
+This cysteine is localized within the ATP-binding pocket (Figure 1) and is the sole cysteine in yeast BiP (Kar2 Cys63).
+To probe the role of this conserved cysteine, we replaced the cysteine in yeast BiP with alanine and found that the cysteine is not required for the essential cellular function of BiP.
+Specifically, we observed that a kar2-C63A allele can complement an otherwise inviable KAR2 chromosomal deletion strain (kar2Δ) (Figure 1C).
+Viability of the cysteine-less Kar2 strain was not a consequence of upregulation of the unfolded protein response (UPR), which has the potential to compensate for decreased Kar2 function through a transcription-mediated increase in Kar2 levels (Beh and Rose, 1995).
+As evidence, an UPR-promoter element (UPRE)-lacZ reporter showed a similar basal level of UPR induction for both wild-type and kar2-C63A strains (Figure 1D).
+BiP is not only a target of the UPR but also modulates UPR induction (Pincus et al., 2010).
+Replacement of the BiP cysteine with alanine did not perturb the UPR response; treatment with the reductant dithiothreitol (DTT), which disrupts disulfide bond formation and causes unfolded proteins to accumulate in the ER lumen, resulted in a comparable UPR induction in both wild-type and kar2-C63A strains (Figure 1D).

 ![Figure 1.](https://cdn.elifesciences.org/articles/03496/elife-03496-fig1-v2.jpg)

 **Figure 1.:** (A) Ribbon diagram of human BiP nucleotide binding domain in complex with calcium-ADP (PDB entry 3IUC) (Wisniewska et al., 2010).
 ADP and the conserved BiP cysteine are shown as colored sticks.
 Calcium atoms are represented as blue spheres.
 (B) Magnified representation of the conserved cysteine and CaADP from the BiP structure in panel A. Additional amino acid side chains are shown as lines.
 (C) CSY214 containing the plasmids pCS681, pCS685, or empty vector were spotted onto SMM plates with or without 5-fluoroorotic acid (5-FOA) and incubated for 2 d at 30°C. (D) CSY5 or CSY275 containing a UPRE-lacZ reporter plasmid (pJC8) were cultured in SMM-ura at 30°C, treated with 0 or 2 mM dithiothreitol (DTT) for 2 hr, and assayed for beta–galactosidase activity.
 Three independent transformants of each strain were grown and assayed in duplicate.
-Data represent the mean of averaged values for the three transformants ± SD.DOI: http://dx.doi.org/10.7554/eLife.03496.003
+Data represent the mean of averaged values for the three transformants ± SD.

-Although a
+Although a kar2-C63A mutant showed no obvious defects in characteristic BiP activities, kar2-C63A cells were highly sensitive to hyper-oxidation of the ER lumen by overexpression of Ero1*. kar2-C63A strains containing either integrated (Figure 2A) or plasmid-borne (Figure 2B) ERO1* alleles showed an increased sensitivity to hyper-oxidation of the ER by Ero1* overexpression relative to a wild-type strain.
+In Figure 2A, ERO1* was integrated into the yeast genome (at the CAN1 locus), allowing for stable and uniform expression of Ero1*.
+In Figure 2B, Ero1* expression was induced from a plasmid as described previously (Sevier et al., 2007).
+Importantly, overexpression of a catalytically inactive version of ERO1* did not affect growth of the kar2-C63A strain relative to the wild-type strain (Figure 2B), confirming that the loss of viability upon Ero1* expression in the kar2-C63A mutant is a consequence of the hyper-oxidizing activity of Ero1*.
+As noted above, the kar2-C63A mutant alone (without Ero1* overexpression) grew at a rate similar to wild-type (Figure 2A,B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/03496/elife-03496-fig2-v2.jpg)

-**Figure 2.:** (A) CSY170 and CSY278 strains containing an integrated galactose-inducible ERO1* were spotted onto SMM or SMM Gal plates, and plates were incubated for 2 d (glucose) or 3 d (galactose) at 30°C. (B) CSY5 or CSY275 strains transformed with plasmids pCS452, pCS504, or empty vector were spotted onto SMM-ura or SMM Gal-ura plates and incubated for 2 d (glucose) or 3 d (galactose) at 30°C. (C and D) CSY5 or CSY275 strains were spotted onto SMM plates containing 0–2 mM diamide (C) or DTT (D), and plates were incubated at 30°C for 2 d.DOI: http://dx.doi.org/10.7554/eLife.03496.004
+**Figure 2.:** (A) CSY170 and CSY278 strains containing an integrated galactose-inducible ERO1* were spotted onto SMM or SMM Gal plates, and plates were incubated for 2 d (glucose) or 3 d (galactose) at 30°C. (B) CSY5 or CSY275 strains transformed with plasmids pCS452, pCS504, or empty vector were spotted onto SMM-ura or SMM Gal-ura plates and incubated for 2 d (glucose) or 3 d (galactose) at 30°C. (C and D) CSY5 or CSY275 strains were spotted onto SMM plates containing 0–2 mM diamide (C) or DTT (D), and plates were incubated at 30°C for 2 d.

 Furthermore, the kar2-C63A mutant showed greater sensitivity than a wild-type strain to the small molecule oxidant diamide (Figure 2C), indicating a general role for the BiP cysteine in giving resistance to cellular oxidative stress.
 The kar2-C63A and wild-type strains showed similar growth in the presence of the reductant DTT (Figure 2D), suggesting that the conserved BiP cysteine has a selective role in managing oxidative but not reductive stress.

-## BiP cysteine is oxidized by peroxide during oxidative ER stress
+### BiP cysteine is oxidized by peroxide during oxidative ER stress

 We speculated that oxidation of the BiP cysteine may trigger the ability of wild-type BiP to promote cell growth during hyper-oxidizing ER conditions.
-Accordingly, we used a biotin-switch assay to monitor the redox state of the BiP cysteine during oxidative stress (
+Accordingly, we used a biotin-switch assay to monitor the redox state of the BiP cysteine during oxidative stress (Jaffrey and Snyder, 2001; Figure 3A).
+Cells grown with or without Ero1* induction were lysed under acidic conditions to protonate free thiols, which decreases thiol reactivity and limits post-lysis oxidation.
+Lysates were subsequently brought to neutral pH in the presence of N-ethylmaleimide (NEM), to block free thiols, followed by beta-mercaptoethanol (BME) treatment to reduce cysteines originally oxidized in the cell lysates.
+Cysteines originally oxidized in the cell, and subsequently reduced by BME, were then modified with maleimide-biotin.
+FLAG-tagged Kar2 was isolated from the lysates with anti-FLAG beads, separated by SDS-PAGE, and biotinylated Kar2 was detected by western blotting (Figure 3B).

 ![Figure 3.](https://cdn.elifesciences.org/articles/03496/elife-03496-fig3-v2.jpg)

 **Figure 3.:** (A) Schematic for the biotin-switch assay used in panels B and C. (B) The biotin-switch assay was used on lysates prepared from strains CSY316 and CSY319 containing either pCS452 or an empty vector.
 Strains were grown in galactose medium to induce Ero1*, and Kar2 was immunoprecipitated from lysates postbiotin-maleimide treatment.
 The relative proportion of Kar2 with an oxidized cysteine in the cell lysates under stressed (ERO1*) and non-stressed conditions was determined by comparing the intensity of the Kar2-biotin signal relative to the total level of Kar2.
 As a control (lane 4), no reductant was added postNEM treatment and prior to biotin-maleimide addition.
 (C) Lysates were prepared from CSY316 containing pCS452 grown in galactose medium.
 The biotin-switch assay was performed with BME (as in panel B) or sodium arsenite (NaAsO2) as the reductant.
 Kar2 was immunoprecipitated from lysates postbiotin-maleimide treatment.
 (D) Schematic for the use of DAz-2 to detect sulfenic acid in panel E and F. (E) Strains were grown as in panel B and treated with DAz-2.
 Kar2 was immunoprecipitated from lysates, and Staudinger ligation was performed with phosphine-biotin.
 DAz-2 addition was detected with an avidin probe.
 Note, a higher molecular weight Kar2 band corresponding to untranslocated Kar2 was observed in the Ero1*-overexpression strain (lane 2).
 Overlay of the two images confirmed that the avidin signal corresponds to the lower molecular weight mature Kar2 band (data not shown).
 (F) Strains were grown in glucose medium, and cells were exposed to 5 mM cumene hydroperoxide (CHP) for 30 min prior to harvest.
-Treatment with DAz-2 and sample processing were as described in panel E.DOI: http://dx.doi.org/10.7554/eLife.03496.005
+Treatment with DAz-2 and sample processing were as described in panel E.

 Cells overexpressing Ero1* exhibited an approximately twofold increase in the fraction of biotinylated Kar2 (Figure 3B, lanes 1 and 2), demonstrating a BME-reducible modification on Kar2 under hyper-oxidizing ER conditions.
 No Kar2-biotin signal was detected upon Ero1* induction in a strain containing a cysteine-less variant of Kar2 (Figure 3B, lane 3), indicating biotinylation was limited to the Kar2 thiol.
 When lysates were not treated with BME prior to maleimide-biotin addition, a negligible biotin signal was detected for Kar2 (Figure 3B, lane 4), confirming that Kar2 biotinylation was not a consequence of residual Kar2 thiols available due to incomplete alkylation by NEM.